 Shell, Chevron Corp.
-(CVX), Exxon Mobil Corp.
-(XOM), Total SA (FP) and Eni SpA (ENI) pump more than 90 percent of Nigeria’s oil through ventures with state-owned Nigerian National Petroleum Corp.
+(CVX:US), Exxon Mobil Corp.
+(XOM:US), Total SA (FP) and Eni SpA (ENI) pump more than 90 percent of Nigeria’s oil through ventures with state-owned Nigerian National Petroleum Corp.
 They said in a joint presentation to lawmakers in 2009 that proposed higher taxes in the legislation would make exploration uneconomical.

 Under the bill, royalties, rentals and penalties would be set by the petroleum minister, while the country’s president would be able to award licenses without competitive bidding.

 “Fundamental components of investor confidence are lacking in the bill,” Sunmonu said.
 There’s “no transparency on key terms due to uncertainty in provisions” including on royalties, fees and penalties.

 Nigeria, Africa’s most populous country with more than 160 million people, relies on oil for 80 percent of state revenue.
 The West African nation produced an average 2.1 million barrels of crude a day in October, figures compiled by Bloomberg show.

 To contact the reporter on this story: Elisha Bala-Gbogbo in Abuja at firstname.lastname@example.org

 To contact the editor responsible for this story: Dulue Mbachu at email@example.com